-In August 2021, USEPA published the final report for the 2015 National Coastal Condition Assessment (NCCA).
-To characterize coastal conditions, EPA interpreted the data using applicable and available benchmarks for each ecological indicator to calculate an index score to rate a site good, fair or poor.
+In April 2023, USEPA published the final report for the 2016 National Wetland Condition Assessment (NWCA).
+Sites were tested for impacts to vegetation, soils, hydrology, algae, water chemistry, and potential wetland stressors.
+To characterize wetland conditions, EPA interpreted the data using applicable and available benchmarks for each ecological indicator to calculate an index score to rate a site good, fair or poor.
 Louisiana specific site data (Figure H.1) was aggragated for LDEQ by personnel with USEPA, Region 6 using the NARS Population Estimate Calculation Tool (v.
 2.0).
-Due to the randomized and single sampling event nature, it is important to note that while site-specific data is available it should only be considered as an aggregated snapshot of coastal conditions.
-The state-specific snapshot provided by the NCCA data should not be considered as definitive or indicative of water quality assessments for Integrated Report purposes.
-The full report can be found at https://www.epa.gov/system/files/documents/2021-09/nccareport\final\2021-09-01.pdf.
+Due to the randomized and single sampling event nature, it is important to note that while site-specific data is available it should only be considered as an aggregated snapshot of wetland conditions.
+The state-specific snapshots (Figures H.2-H.14) provided by the NCCA data should not be considered as definitive or indicative of water quality assessments for Integrated Report purposes.
+The full report can be found at https://wetlandassessment.epa.gov/webreport/.